 magento-cloud environment:ssh -e <environment id> command.

-In staging and production environments, the deployment log is located in
+For Pro, the deployment log for Staging and Production is located in

 Magento logs are located in the